Palantir Technologies Stock Hits A New All-Time High: What's Going On? - Palantir Technologies (NASDAQ:PLTR)

-Palantir Technologies Inc (NASDAQ:PLTR) shares hit a new all-time high Monday morning, driven by a series of major contract announcements and strategic validation from industry leaders.
-Here’s what investors need to know.
+Palantir Technologies Inc (NASDAQ:PLTR) stock hit a new all-time high Wednesday morning, continuing a powerful rally that has pushed the stock up over 150% year-to-date.
+The recent momentum is fueled by a string of contract wins and strategic validation from industry leaders.

-- PLTR stock is at important technical levels.
-Stay ahead of the curve here.
+- PLTR is in a favorable position.
+See what is driving the move here.

-What To Know: The momentum follows a new multi-million dollar partnership with Lumen Technologies.
-Palantir CEO Alex Karp called the deal “the holy grail for businesses,” claiming it could make AI data processing “200x faster” and “incrementally cheaper.”
-Lumen confirmed the $200 million price tag, which it will use as part of its own $1 billion cost-overhaul initiative.
+What To Know: A major catalyst for Wednesday’s momentum is a newly announced partnership with AI chip leader Nvidia Corp.
+The collaboration is set to operationalize AI for enterprise clients by integrating Palantir’s data management platform, Foundry, with Nvidia’s DGX systems and AI software stack.

+The collaboration also aims to help businesses transform their enterprise data into decision intelligence, allowing them to build and deploy custom, large-scale AI applications more effectively.

-Further fueling the rally, Palantir announced a letter of intent with Poland’s Ministry of National Defense, deepening its AI footprint on NATO’s eastern flank and solidifying its role as a critical defense partner.
+What Else: The data analytics firm also recently announced a major deal with Poland's Ministry of National Defense, deepening its AI footprint on NATO's eastern flank.
+This geopolitical win was complemented by a new multi-million dollar partnership with Lumen Technologies, which Palantir's CEO claimed could make AI data processing "200x faster" and was the "holy grail for businesses."

-The company’s strategy also received a significant nod from Oracle's Larry Ellison, who recently stated that AI needs private data, not just public web data, to reach its “peak value,” affirming Palantir's core business model.
+Further bolstering investor confidence, Oracle's Larry Ellison recently affirmed Palantir's core business model, stating that AI needs private data, not just public web data, to reach its "peak value."

-Investors are now awaiting the company’s third-quarter earnings report, scheduled for release on Nov.
-3rd.
-Palantir is expected to report EPS of 15 cents on quarterly revenue of $1.09 billion.
+With the stock at record levels, Wall Street is now keenly focused on the company’s upcoming third-quarter earnings report.
+Palantir is scheduled to report after the market closes on Nov.
+3, where it will likely need to post strong results to justify its high valuation.
+Analysts expect earnings of 15 cents per share on revenue of $1.09 billion.

-Benzinga Edge Rankings: Benzinga Edge stock rankings gives PLTR an exceptionally high Momentum score of 96.97, suggesting the stock is exhibiting very strong upward price action.
+Benzinga Edge Rankings: According to Benzinga Edge stock rankings, Palantir scores an exceptional 97.26 out of 100 for momentum, reflecting its powerful price trend.

-PLTR Price Action: Palantir Technologies shares were up 3.8% at $191.71 at the time of publication on Monday.
-The stock is trading at a new 52-week high, according to Benzinga Pro data.
+PLTR Price Action: Palantir Technologies shares were up 3.66% at $196.48 at the time of publication on Wednesday.
+The stock climbed as high as $197.93 before puling back slightly, according to Benzinga Pro data.

-Read Also: Rate Cuts, Meltups, And Market Euphoria — Ed Yardeni Says It’s 1999 All Over Again
+Read Also: Palantir Could Be Nvidia’s Fastest Route To $500 Billion In AI Software — Cathie Wood Saw It Coming

 How To Buy PLTR Stock